An pdf copy of our constitution can be found here

 annual general meeting.
 Such nominations will be circulated with

 the notice of the meeting.
 Members unable to attend the meeting

 shall be entitled to vote by post or electronic communication.
 If

 other nominations are not received for the filling of vacancies,

 the Executive Committee should seek to nominate suitable

 individuals from the membership.

-6. The Chair shall not normally hold office for a term of more
+The Chair shall not normally hold office for a term of more than

 7. The Chair elect shall not normally hold office for a term of

-more than two years and thereafter will progress to the office of
+more than one year and thereafter will progress to the office

 8. The Treasurer and Secretary shall not normally hold the